gvwilson/thirdbit/pages/about.md

 [*Teaching Tech Together*][t3],
 and most recently [*Software Design by Example*][sdxjs].
-Greg is a member of the [Python Software Foundation][psf] and a recipient of ACM SIGSOFT's Influential Educator of the Year award, and currently works as a software engineering manager at [Deep Genomics][dg].
+Greg is a member of the [Python Software Foundation][psf] and a recipient of [ACM SIGSOFT][sigsoft]'s Influential Educator of the Year award, and currently works as a software engineering manager at [Deep Genomics][dg].

 ---